-Most credit card issuers offer a perk that lets you access your credit score at anytime.
-They can either team with FICO or VantageScore to show you your score via their website or app.
+Most credit card issuers offer a perk that lets you access your credit score at any time.
+They can either team up with FICO or VantageScore to show you your score via their website or app.

-You can also purchase your credit score directly from FICO or sign up with credit score services.
+You can also purchase your credit score directly from FICO or sign up for credit score services.
 Some services let you check your credit score for free, but others charge monthly subscription fees.

 Furthermore, you can access your annual free credit report from all three credit bureaus on AnnualCreditReport.com.
 Your score is not listed on your credit report.

 1. Pay on time: Pay your bills every month.
 Late payments can negatively impact your credit score.
 A long history of paying your bills on time is key to having a good credit score.